Kenneth F. Smolik

 Mr. Smolik has over thirty years experience in complex telecommunications technologies.
 Ken has been involved in wireless technologies spanning base stations, as well as, the wireless infrastructure including hardware design, prototype development of FDMA wireless systems, and systems engineering of CDMA wireless systems.
 He has worked as a development engineer and a systems engineer, writing patent applications in the area of telecommunications.

-Ken has been awarded several patents by the U.S. Patent Office, including the following:
+Ken has been awarded several patents by the U.S. Patent and Trademark Office, including the following: